 Cons of Mastin Labs Presets

 - They’re (and you could say justifiably) expensive.
-One pack retails (without my discount) for $119, and although that’s a lot cheaper than film, it’s still expensive for three presets.
+One pack retails $99.
+Although that’s a lot cheaper than film, it’s still expensive for three presets.

 - New packs take a long time to be produced.
-I’ve been using these three packs for about a year now, and no new ones have been released in that time.
+I’ve been using these three packs for about a year now.
+No new ones have been released in that time.
 I’ve had my eye on some Kodak Gold for about 6 months now, but nothing yet!

 Mastin Labs Film Packs

-Mastin Labs currently offer three different film emulation packs, which gives you plenty of choice to suit your style.
-Personally, my favourite is Portra, followed by Ilford, and then Fuji, but I know a ton of photographers who live and breathe Fuji.
+Mastin Labs currently offer three different film emulation packs.
+This gives you plenty of choice to suit your style.
+Personally, my favourite is Portra, followed by Ilford, and then Fuji.
+But I know a ton of photographers who live and breathe Fuji.

 In this next section, I’m going to show you some examples of the presets in action, when you may want to use them, and who they’re best suited for.